Stacking disorder in novel ABAC-stacked brochantite, Cu$_4$SO$_4$(OH)$_6$: Magnetization

 Magnetization data in Ref.~\onlinecite{Nikitin2023} broadly agree with our results.
-Based on magnetization and neutron diffraction results, they proposed a magnetic ground state consisting of ferromagnetic chains, with spins on the Cu1--Cu2 chains antialigned with those on the Cu3--Cu4 chains and all spins directed along $\pm a$; however, with detectable magnetic intensity on only two reflections, it was necessary to assume that the spins were collinear.
-Applying a field of $\sim$5\,T along (100) runs the system through a metamagnetic transition which roughly doubles the magnetization, so this presumably represents flipping half the chains so that neighbouring chains are no longer antialigned.
-However, there must be at least one additional canting angle which can be flipped by fields along $b$ and which allows the magnetization to continue growing past the transition for $H\parallel [100]$.
-Since the magnetization in Ref.~\cite{Nikitin2023} shows no sign of saturation up to 30\,T for any field orientation and the estimated ordered magnetic moment at 2\,K is only $\sim$0.3\,$\mu_\text{B}$, it is likely that the ordered moments reported previously should be treated as net moments per Cu atom on each chain, with unresolved antiferromangetic components along at least one other direction.
-Since no metamagnetic transition was found for fields along $c$, the moments most likely lie in the $ab$ plane, implying that there should be a canting angle between adjacent chains.
-It is surprising that flipping this canting angle requires 13--14\,T, while flipping the net moment of an entire chain in $H\parallel a$ takes only 5\,T.
+Based on magnetization and neutron diffraction results, they proposed a magnetic ground state consisting of ferromagnetic chains, with spins on the Cu1--Cu2 chains antialigned with those on the Cu3--Cu4 chains and all spins directed along $\pm a$; however, with detectable magnetic intensity on only two reflections, it was necessary to assume that the spins were collinear and no angles could be determined.
+The metamagnetic transition in fields $H\parallel b$ indicates that there must also be a spin component along $b$ which could not be resolved in the previous neutron diffraction work.
+This transition can be explained if the reported collinear order at zero field is rotated toward $b$.
+However, such a rotation cannot explain the metamagnetic transition for $H\parallel [100]$.

-One possible scenario here is that the spins are canted significantly toward $b$.
-In a field along [100], one leg of each ladder would then have its energy lowered while the other would be energetically disfavoured, and the transition around 5.5\,T would correspond to the [100] component of one leg flipping.
-The component along $b$ would flip at a different field.
-A similar mechanism was proposed to explain phase III in rouaite\,\cite{Aswathi2024}.
-The availability of synthetic single crystals allows the preparation of deuterated crystals, which offers an opportunity to clarify the magnetic ground state in future works.